 It's very important that you find some kind of intellectual satisfaction from other sources.
 Something that triggers your mind.
 Some kind of challenge that you can look forward to.
 The proverbial mountain that you want to climb.
 Something that actually gives you satisfaction and that you can be proud of.
-In short: something that makes you want to wake up at morning!
+In short: something that makes you want to wake up in the morning!

 For some people, this satisfaction is gained by traveling.
 For others, this intellectual itch is satisfied by learning another language.
-Some other examples are playing, writing and recording music, writing stories, painting, budgeting, gardening or solving a Rubik's cube.
+Some other examples are playing, writing and recording music, writing stories, painting, budgeting, gardening, or solving a Rubik's cube.